 - To deliver on the commitment to make consumer information directly available from bottles via smartphone barcode scans, we have started a formal cooperation with the global supply-chain standardization body GS1.
 The standard that will be developed together with GS1 will provide a common language for all relevant actors on product-specific nutrition and ingredient information.
 The information will then be made available via open Application Programming Interfaces (APIs) to allow for the development of new and innovative digital information tools such as dedicated mobile apps.

-- In the meantime, a one-stop-shop web-portal providing consumers with easy access to detailed information on all spirit drinks legally sold in the EU.
+- In the meantime, a one-stop-shop web-portal providing consumers with easy access to detailed information on all spirit drinks legally sold in the EU has been developped.
 For each of the EU’s 47 spirit drinks categories, we provide calorie information per 100 ml and per serving size, as well as the list of ingredients, the full nutrition declaration, and further important information on the production process.
 You will see that all our spirit categories are heavily regulated in terms of raw material to be used, production process, strength, what is allowed and what is not.
 We have nothing to hide and all is available in full transparency.